 Banking on Innovation: Unveiling the Drivers Behind the Surge in Patent Filings by Banks

-Banks' foray into crypto and blockchain patents: One of the observed trends involves banks' filing of patents related to cryptocurrencies and blockchain technology, despite their public criticism or skepticism towards these technologies.
+Another topic could focus on patents that cover cryptocurrency or blockchain applications, which banks have filed despite their public criticism or skepticism towards these technologies.
 One thesis could investigate the strategic considerations driving this paradoxical behavior.
 For instance, do such patenting activities represent a hedging strategy against potential shifts in client preferences or technological advancements?
 Are these patents aimed at developing new products, preventing competitors from gaining a strong market position, or establishing leadership in fintech innovation?

 Suggested references: